Dante-t0/power-outages-analysis/README.md

 This resulted in a p-value of 0, which leads us to reject the null hypothesis that: *"the distribution of Cause Category is the same when Cause Category Detail is missing and when column Cause Category Detail is not missing."*, and conclude that the randomness is MAR (Missing at Random) in comparison to this specific column.

+Next, I will look at the missingness of the Cause Category Detail in comparison to the percentage of land in the state the outage occured.
+The distributions of which are below.

 <iframe src="assets/land_comp.html" width=800 height=600 frameBorder=0></iframe>

 *Distribution of land percentage of the states where power outages occured based on the missingness of Cause Category Detail*